Best Forex Brokers in Brazil 2026

 IC Markets

 IC Markets is an Australian broker that has built a name specifically among scalpers and algorithmic traders.
 Raw spreads average below 0.1 pips on EUR/USD, backed by true ECN order routing and fast execution infrastructure.
-If your strategy lives or dies on per-trade cost, IC Markets is hard to beat.
+If your strategy depends heavily on per-trade cost, IC Markets remains highly competitive.
 Licensed by ASIC and CySEC.
 IC Markets has a 30% welcome bonus for new accounts at the time of writing.

 Fusion Markets

-Fusion Markets is built around one thing: keeping trading costs as low as possible.
+Fusion Markets is focuses primarily on: keeping trading costs as low as possible.
 The flat $2.25 per side commission on its ZERO account, combined with 0.0 pip raw spreads, makes it one of the cheapest options in this list for high-volume traders.
 The platform range is MT4 and MT5.
-It is not trying to be the most feature-rich broker in the market, but it does not need to be.
+It is not trying to be the most feature-rich broker in the market, but it continues to perform well without additional features.
 ASIC-regulated.

 FP Markets